hotwebmatter/StickFigure/README.md

 # StickFigure
 Eighth programming exercise for C# class

-Just a minimal stick figure.
+Just a minimal stick figure in a triumphant pose.

 ## Example output
 ```